uruba/FinanCalc/readme.md

     </root>
     ```

-NOTE: The name of the "root" element in the XML outuput can be customized in the confing property `serializers_root_elem_name`.
-In the future, it will be automatically assigned according to a type of the result object.
+NOTE: The name of the "root" element in the XML output can be customized by the config property `serializers_root_elem_name`.
+In the future, it will be automatically assigned according to the type of the result object.

-You can easily
+You can easily implement your own serializer classes by implementing the *SerializerInterface*.

 #### Array